176.3 Partial Renewal

 55 Pa.
 Code § 201.4(2)(ii)(A)(II)

-A request to add a person who is not required to be part of the budget group is considered an application.
+A request to add an individual who is not required to be part of the budget group is considered an application.

 Example: Adding a non-mandatory specified relative to a TANF budget group is an application requiring a PA 600 and a personal interview.